Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/AWS Core Services Lab/LAB2: Introduction to Amazon EC2 /README.md

 +   To delete the existing SSH rule, next to  <b>Security group rule 1</b>, choose  <b>Remove</b>.

 #####   Step 6: Add storage

+Amazon EC2 stores data on a network-attached virtual disk called Amazon Elastic Block Store (Amazon EBS).

+You launch the EC2 instance using a default 8 GiB disk volume.
+This is your root volume (also known as a boot volume).